AN I.V. BAG AND A SOCK - THE REST IS CAMELBAK HISTORY

 An emergency medical technician by trade, Eidson came up with a solution on the fly: he filled an IV bag with water, slipped it into a white tube sock (yes, an actual tube sock), and stuffed the whole contraption into the back of his bike jersey.
 He then threw the hose over his shoulder and clamped it shut with a clothespin.
 Hands-free hydration was born.
 And CamelBak was created to pursue it.

 Jeff Wemmer, a competitive cyclist who fell hard for CamelBak, was so impressed by the product that he started bringing packs to races to sell them.
 Talk about a fan.
 CamelBak eventually hired him, and in 1993, Jeff embarked on a road trip to keep the startup running during very tough times.
 Company lore has it that Jeff visited bike shops from Florida to California, pitching our product from the back of his motorcycle.
 Each order Jeff faxed back to the factory breathed another day of life back into CamelBak.

 TODAY, CAMELBAK IS A HOUSEHOLD NAME

-It took courage, conviction and imagination to evolve from an IV bag in a tube sock sold by a motorcycle-driven sales force of one.
-Our core values remain the same and drive everything we do - from inventing the hydration category to becoming the world's leading maker of hydration solutions.
+A lot has changed since our days of an IV bag in a tube sock sold by a motorcycle-riding sales force of one, but our core values remain the same—it takes courage, conviction, and imagination to quench our thirst for better—from inventing the hydration category to becoming the world's leading maker of hydration solutions.